Canadaland: Theresa Kielburger vs. Canadaland Inc.

 Brown and Canadaland claimed three potential valid defences, each of which was rejected by the court.
 The first was that their statements constituted a "fair and accurate report" of proceedings in the Saturday Night case, but the court found that Canadaland's claims went beyond what was in them.

 The second potential defence was that of "responsible communication," meaning that Canadaland had to demonstrate that it exercised due diligence in determining the facts and reported them responsibly.
 The court found that Canadaland failed this test by not contacting Ms. Kielburger to learn what had actually happened.
 Lenczner Slaght partner William McDowell commented, "You have to actually do your best to figure out whether the allegation is true or not."
 When Justice Morgan asked Brown why Canadaland had denied Ms. Kielburger the opportunity to respond to its allegations, Brown responded that he "did not seek comment [from the plaintiff] for the same reason why I didn't seek comment from my own mother: neither of them were involved.”

 Finally, Brown and Canadaland claimed that their reporting qualified as "fair comment" on a matter of public interest, which would be protected by law.
 The court rejected this on the ground that fair comment is a matter of opinion rather than an assertion of fact, and that the evidence suggested that Canadaland's facts were likely untrue.

+On June 9 2026, Jesse Brown and Canadaland settled the lawsuit for $775,000.
+In addition to $110,000 which was ordered following the court's denial of Brown's anti-SLAPP motion., this was one of the largest defamation settlements involving a Canadian media outlet.

+Speaking in an open session of the Ontario Superior Court, Brown retracted Canadaland's allegations and apologized to Theresa Kielburger for its false reporting, saying, "This was unfounded.
+We were wrong to have published it.
+Canadaland wholly retracts its statement about Ms. Kielburger.
+We apologize unreservedly to her for the harm caused by our publication of it".

+As part of the settlement, Brown's retraction and apology would prominently and permanently appear on Canadaland's website and on every platform where the offending podcast can be found, and an audio of the retraction would be inserted into the podcast itself wherever it appears.
+Justice William Chalmers approved the settlement, calling it "reasonable and in the best interest of Theresa Kielburger".